 Current Government Guidelines

-The Scottish Government has implemented Phase 2 of the transition out of lockdown.
+The Scottish Government is continuing to implement Phase 3 of the transition out of lockdown.

 - Please continue to wash your hands regularly, maintain physical distancing, be aware of the symptoms of the virus, engage with the Test and Protect system and isolate if you have the virus or someone you have been in contact with has had it.